Nuclear fission: Nuclear reaction

+Bohr and Wheeler used their liquid drop model, the packing fraction curve of Arthur Jeffrey Dempster, and Eugene Feenberg's estimates of nucleus radius and surface tension, to estimate the mass differences of parent and daughters in fission.
+They then equated this mass difference to energy using Einstein's mass-energy equivalence formula.
+The stimulation of the nucleus after neutron bombardment was analogous to the vibrations of a liquid drop, with surface tension and the Coulomb force in opposition.
+Plotting the sum of these two energies as a function of elongated shape, they determined the resultant energy surface had a saddle shape.
+The saddle provided an energy barrier called the critical energy barrier.
+Energy of about 6 MeV provided by the incident neutron was necessary to overcome this barrier and cause the nucleus to fission.
+According to John Lilley, "The energy required to overcome the barrier to fission is called the activation energy or fission barrier and is about 6 MeV for A ≈ 240.
+It is found that the activation energy decreases as A increases.
+Eventually, a point is reached where activation energy disappears altogether...it would undergo very rapid spontaneous fission."

-The chemical element isotopes that can sustain a fission chain reaction are called nuclear fuels, and are said to be 'fissile'.
+Maria Goeppert Mayer later proposed the nuclear shell model for the nucleus.
+The nuclides that can sustain a fission chain reaction are suitable for use as nuclear fuels.
 The most common nuclear fuels are 235U (the isotope of uranium with mass number 235 and of use in nuclear reactors) and 239Pu (the isotope of plutonium with mass number 239).
-These fuels break apart into a bimodal range of chemical elements with atomic masses centering near 95 and 135 u (fission products).
+These fuels break apart into a bimodal range of chemical elements with atomic masses centering near 95 and 135 daltons (fission products).
 Most nuclear fuels undergo spontaneous fission only very slowly, decaying instead mainly via an alpha-beta decay chain over periods of millennia to eons.
 In a nuclear reactor or nuclear weapon, the overwhelming majority of fission events are induced by bombardment with another particle, a neutron, which is itself produced by prior fission events.

-Nuclear fission in fissile fuels is the result of the nuclear excitation energy produced when a fissile nucleus captures a neutron.
-This energy, resulting from the neutron capture, is a result of the attractive nuclear force acting between the neutron and nucleus.
-It is enough to deform the nucleus into a double-lobed "drop", to the point that nuclear fragments exceed the distances at which the nuclear force can hold two groups of charged nucleons together and, when this happens, the two fragments complete their separation and then are driven further apart by their mutually repulsive charges, in a process which becomes irreversible with greater and greater distance.
-A similar process occurs in fissionable isotopes (such as uranium-238), but in order to fission, these isotopes require additional energy provided by fast neutrons (such as those produced by nuclear fusion in thermonuclear weapons).
+Fissionable isotopes such as uranium-238 require additional energy provided by fast neutrons (such as those produced by nuclear fusion in thermonuclear weapons).
 While some of the neutrons released from the fission of ^{238}U are fast enough to induce another fission in ^{238}U, most are not, meaning it can never achieve criticality.
 While there is a very small (albeit nonzero) chance of a thermal neutron inducing fission in ^{238}U, neutron absorption is orders of magnitude more likely.

-The liquid drop model of the atomic nucleus predicts equal-sized fission products as an outcome of nuclear deformation.
-The more sophisticated nuclear shell model is needed to mechanistically explain the route to the more energetically favorable outcome, in which one fission product is slightly smaller than the other.
-A theory of fission based on the shell model has been formulated by Maria Goeppert Mayer.